-For this designated area, 9 water samples and 6 biota samples were available from the period 2004 to 2008.
-The mandatory and guideline values outlined in Table 1 were not breached in any of these samples.
+For this designated area, one biota samples was available for 2008 but there were no water samples available.
+The guide values outlined in Table 1 were not breached in the biota sample.

-For this designated area there are 20 faecal coliform biota results available from between February 2004 and August 2009.
-The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was breached in five samples (May 2005, November 2006, August 2008, February 2009, August 2009).
-Therefore, this shellfish area is non-compliant with the faecal coliform guideline value.
+Faecal coliform biota results were also available from the MI from November 2008, February 2009, May 2009 and August 2009.
+The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was breached in the November 2008 sample.